phasorpy.phasor#

 imag (array_like) – Imaginary component of phasor coordinates.
 Must be same shape as real.

-samples (int, default: 64) – Number of signal samples to return.
+samples (int, optional, default: 64) – Number of signal samples to return.
 Must be at least three.

 harmonic (int, sequence of int, or 'all', optional) – Harmonics included in first axis of real and imag.
-If None, lower harmonics are inferred from the shapes of phasor coordinates (most commonly, lower harmonics are present if the number of dimensions of mean is one less than real).
+By default, lower harmonics are inferred from the shapes of phasor coordinates (most commonly, lower harmonics are present if the number of dimensions of mean is one less than real).
 If ‘all’, the harmonics in the first axis of phasor coordinates are the lower harmonics necessary to synthesize samples.
 Else, harmonics must be at least one and no larger than half of samples.
-The phasor coordinates of missing harmonics are zeroed if samples is greater than twice the number of harmonics.
+The phasor coordinates of missing harmonics are set to zero if samples is greater than twice the number of harmonics.

-axis (int, optional) – Axis at which to return signal samples.
+axis (int, optional, default: -1) – Axis at which to return signal samples.
 The default is the last axis (-1).

 irfft (callable, optional) – Drop-in replacement function for